 Second, has the “loan officer” had many jobs in many industries?
 Military families need a strong fiduciary when acquiring the largest liability for most families – a mortgage.
 Too much can go wrong if a military family trusts the wrong company.
 The Consumer Financial Protection Bureau (CFPB) website lists hundreds of thousands of examples of what can go wrong at specific lenders.

 Third, does the lender only offer one type of mortgage product, such as a VA mortgage?
 While the military family may think a VA mortgage provides the best option, that’s not always the case.

-“VA mortgages are a great option for about 40% of military families, but in the other 60% of military families, FHA, USDA, Fannie and Freddie are better,” according to Andy May, COO at AMS.
+“VA mortgages are a great option for about 40% of military families, but in the other 60% of military families, FHA, USDA, Fannie and Freddie are better,” according to Anthony Powell, Vice President of Operations at AMS.
 “Too frequently, in the mortgage process, lenders make the mistake of not offering the best mortgage product for the military family.”

 Fifth, search for the name of the mortgage lender and the word “complaints”.
 Then search for the loan officer’s name and the word “complaints”.
 Review the results and see if there are any red flags.
 Some companies have thousands of complaints.

-Andy May, state-licensed loan officer (103418) and COO of AAFMAA Mortgage Services, proudly represents military families interested in purchasing or refinancing residences.
+Anthony Powell, state-licensed loan officer (78385) and Vice President of Operations of AAFMAA Mortgage Services, proudly represents military families interested in purchasing or refinancing residences.
 The seasoned professionals at AMS take the military mortgage buyer’s concerns seriously.
 AMS competes on rates and service and takes pride in continuing its tradition of zero BBB complaints to date.
 Get the most value out of a home refinance or purchase by working with state-licensed mortgage professionals with significant experience and education.